-- disability, so that reasonable adjustments can be made; - ethnicity, so that different cultural backgrounds and experiences of prejudice are recognised; - gender so that the different needs and experiences of girls and boys, and women and men, are recognised.
+- disability, so that reasonable adjustments can be made;

+- ethnicity, so that different cultural backgrounds and experiences of prejudice are recognised; - gender so that the different needs and experiences are recognised.
 Working with parents and carers or individuals both schools would seek to understand and where possible and appropriate address the specific needs of pupils/adults with regards to practicalities around gender identity in the daily school context.
-We currently have non gender specific toilets in school. - religion, belief or faith background; - sexual identity,
+We currently have non gender specific toilets in school. - religion, belief or faith background; - sexual orientation